Sxnds01/PFDA-assignments/README.md

 ## Assignment 5: Risk.ipynb
 This assignment explores concepts of `NumPy` such as random number generators and 1D and 2D arrays.
 These concepts are explored through simulating 1000 battle rounds from the board game Risk.

+## Assignment 6: Weather.ipynb (2)
+This assignment explores the `datetime` module and the `Timeseries` module which is often used to clean large datasets that may have dates in different formats or missing data.
+The dataset in this assignment had to go through rigorous cleaning using modules such as `numpy` and `datetime` in order to plot graphs from it.